WEC-Sim/WEC-Sim/tutorials/README.md

-# WEC-Sim Applications
+# Tutorials
-This is a set of WEC-Sim applications that are referenced in the documentation, http://wec-sim.github.io/WEC-Sim/.
+This is the set of [WEC-Sim Tutorials](http://wec-sim.github.io/WEC-Sim/tutorials.html) described on the WEC-Sim site.